Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: ENSEMBLING EXPERTS WITH CONFORMAL INFERENCE

 \paragraph{Regularized Statistic} A problem with the statistic above is that multiple experts can be correct, resulting in noise that obscures the identity of the best expert.
 In the experiments, we show that this `naive' statistic is not robust to noise, resulting in inflated set sizes (which are sometimes vacuous).
 Similar problems are discussed by \citet{angelopoulos2020uncertainty}.
 To address this issue, we employ \textit{conformal risk control} \citep{angelopoulos2022conformal} to directly control the false negative rate.
-We create regularized prediction sets as follows: where $\beta$ and $k_{\text{reg}}$ are the parameters of the regularization.
-We describe the procedure to choose these hyperparameters in Appendix \ref{app:ci_hyper}.
-The general idea is to choose $k_{\text{reg}}$ so that confidences lower than this threshold can happen with probability at most $\alpha$.
-We choose $\beta$ to optimize for prediction set size.
+We create regularized prediction sets as follows: where $\beta$ and $\kappa$ are the parameters of the regularization and $\lambda_{\alpha}$ is chosen to have $1-\alpha$ coverage guarantees.
+In Appendix \ref{sec:ci_hypers}, we describe $\lambda_{\alpha}$ and how we choose the regularization parameters.
+The general idea is to choose $\kappa$ so that confidences lower than this threshold can happen with probability at most $\alpha$.
+We choose $\beta$ to optimize the size of the sets.